 The simple but delicious menu caters for everyone, with vegan and gluten-free options available to order.
 The Ancoats spot is perfect for a quick lunch on a budget, with menu highlights including Futomaki, Uramaki, Temaki and Otoro.
 If you’re visiting with friends, their sushi platters are perfect for sharing, with prices starting from £18 for a beautifully presented tray of fresh sushi.
 Sushi Marvel, 90 Oldham Rd, Ancoats, Manchester, M4 5EB.

 A fun, contemporary venue in town, Sapporo Teppanyaki offers a more interactive experience for sushi fans, with food prepared before guests in the centre of the restaurant.
-The Japanese restaurant presents itself as one of Manchester’s “finest” sushi spots, serving Nagiri, Temaki, Maki, California rolls and Sashimi, with other Japanese dishes such as Teppanyaki, noodles, and chicken rolls available to order.
+The Japanese restaurant presents itself as one of Manchester’s “finest” sushi spots, serving Nigiri, Temaki, Maki, California rolls and Sashimi, with other Japanese dishes such as Teppanyaki, noodles, and chicken rolls available to order.
 Sapporo Teppanyaki, 91-93 Liverpool Rd, Manchester, M3 4JN.

-Just on the outskirts of Manchester, Sakura is an authentic Japenese restaurant with some fabulous decor.
+Just on the outskirts of Manchester, Sakura is an authentic Japanese restaurant with some fabulous decor.
 Taking its name from the iconic Japanese cherry blossom tree, Sakura prides itself on its delicious sushi combinations and is well known for its easy-going all-you-can-eat buffet designed to reduce the stress of the traditional buffet.
 Guests simply order their food from an iPad at their table, which is then brought out to them as soon as its ready.
 Beats queuing, huh?
 Guests can, of course, visit anytime, with authentic Nigiri, Inari, Sashimi, Maki, Temaki, and Japanese dishes such as Teppanyaki, Tempura prawns and noodles on the menu.
 Sakura, 175 Cheetham Hill Rd, Cheetham Hill, Manchester, M8 8LG.